 - The four column totals are for “#B” and “Qty(B)” to the left and “Qty(A)” and “#S” to the right.

-- The “#B” and the “#S” columns have the total number of buyers (to the left) and sellers respectively.
-Note there are two lines here where the first line shows the total numbers for the entries displayed on the screen while the second line shows the total number including bids and asks that are not displayed and which would appear further down the list.
+- The “#B” and the “#S” columns have the total number of buyers (on the left) and sellers (on the right).
+Note there are two lines here where the first line shows the totals for the entries displayed on the screen while the second line shows the grand totals as if all lines in the market depth were displayed.
 In this example there are 95 buyers shown in the displayed table, but a grand total of 1,174 buyers.
+(For many stocks, the total number of entries down the list in the market depth table runs beyond the bottom of the table and are not displayed.)

 - The Balance of Power is explained in the next paragraph below.